nix-community/flakelight/API_GUIDE.md

 When using a set of `nixpkgs.lib.nixosSystem` args, NixOS modules will have access to a `flake` module arg equivalent to `moduleArgs` plus `inputs'` and `outputs'`.
-Flakelight's pkgs attributes, `withOverlays`, and `packages` will also be available in the NixOS instance's pkgs.
+Flakelight's pkgs attributes, `withOverlays`, and `packages` will also be available in the NixOS instance's pkgs, and Flakelight's `nixpkgs.config` will apply to it as well.

 When using the result of calling `nixpkgs.lib.nixosSystem`, the `config.propagationModule` value can be used as a NixOS module to gain the above